 UDM News Releases

-Here are the most recent University of Detroit Mercy news releases from 2013.
+Here are the most recent University of Detroit Mercy news releases from 2013 and 2014.
 For more news, see the archive.

 Recent UDM News: